peasead/elastic-container/README.md

 ## Usage

-This uses default creds of `elastic:elastic` and is intended purely for rapid security researach on a local Elastic stack.
+This uses default creds of `elastic:elastic` and is intended purely for security research on a local Elastic stack.

 This should not be Internet exposed or used in a production environment.